BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 given.
 Until this sermon was not only given but it was widely published and sold and reprinted in newspapers and it gained traction.
-This speech went viral because it was that fucking terrifying to have somebody like Sidney Rigdon or Joseph Smith standing up leading a few thousand people and saying we will exterminate those who persecute us.
+This speech went viral because it was that fucking terrifying to have somebody like Sidney Rigdon or Joseph Smith standing up leading a few thousand people and saying "we will exterminate those who persecute us".
 That's fucking terrifying and how would we react today?
 I mean there's no real analog to it that we can think of, is there?
 I mean there's no proper analog to this.
 And given some of the Danite actions that follow in the coming months after this sermon was given, the people were right to be terrified.
 Joe was using the Danites as his own little personal muscle squad.
 We'll have to get into this later just because it's so fascinating.
 But this marks the beginning of the vilification of the Mormons in Missouri.
 The beginning of when the Missourians said we really cannot deal with the Mormons right now.
 They really are an actual problem.
-This is from the 1838 Mormon War in Missouri.
-It's a book by Stephen C.
-Lesueur on page 52.
+This is from the _1838 Mormon War in Missouri_.
+It's a book by Stephen C. Lesueur on page 52.

 Quote,